jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Installing the extension with the custom RPC node required a very convoluted process of going into the settings of MetaMask.
 Stanley warned me of this but we decided to proceed anyway.

-Secondly, we couldn't trigger the chrome extension to popup through our server.
+Secondly, we couldn't trigger the Chrome extension to popup through our server.
 It requires the user to take an action.
 Remembering to click our extension would be behavior we would have to make them learn.
 That's always complicated.

-So what did we do, back to the drawing board.
-How can we make this experience better.
+Back to the drawing board.
+We needed to make this experience better.

 ## July 9th - The MVP again!
 After brainstorming some ideas we ended up going with a simple insight "why don't we just be the wallet".
-Instead of being an RPC node that MetaMask sends requests to, what if we capture the request first and never send it to MetaMask at all!
+Instead of being an RPC node that MetaMask sends requests to, what if we pretend to be a wallet to capture the request first and never send it to MetaMask at all.

 This has the benefit of never signing a malicious transaction as it will never get to your wallet.
 This means we will be able to solve both problems: